Say NO To Buying Used Body Armour!

 Of course, many people have recognised the potential financial gain used body armour can make and try to flog them via eBay or via army surplus stores.
 What can I say?
 These are not the places a true security professional should be looking for when in need of a body armour.

 But let us forget the financial gain for a second and think of the morals behind it.
-Are these individuals selling second hands body armour not somewhat gambling with our friends, associates, colleagues or family members’ lives?
+Are these individuals selling used body armour not somewhat gambling with our friends, associates, colleagues or family members’ lives?

 Whatever they state and whatever they claim they have apparently done to ensure the quality of their used body armour… as someone who knows a thing or two (or more) about this subject matter I must say that I don’t believe a word.
 Not because I believe they are all bad guys, but simply because in my professional opinion it is absolutely impossible to guarantee the protection level of a used body armour without extensive and costly re-testing.